Models of hypersurfaces and Bruhat-Tits buildings: Introduction

 Here is the problem motivating this work: \begin{problem} Given a stable hypersurface $X\subset \PP^n_K$ over a field $K$ which is complete with respect to a discrete valuation $v_K$, construct a finite extension $L/K$ and a semistable hypersurface model $\X$ of $X_L$. \end{problem}

-To our knowledge, no practical algorithm for solving this problem is know, except for $n=1$ (binary forms) and $n=2$, $d=3$ (plane cubics).
+To our knowledge, no practical algorithm for solving this problem is known, except for $n=1$ (binary forms) and $n=2$, $d=3$ (plane cubics).
+Using the results of this article, the first author has developed and implemented an algorithm which solves Problem \ref{prob:semistable_model} for arbitrary plane curves ($n=2$) of degree $d\geq 3$ over $p$-adic number fields.

-If $n=1$, $F\in K[x_0,x_1]_d$ is a binary form, and the stability condition means that $F$ has no linear factor of multiplicity $\geq d/2$.
-It is not hard to show that the `hypersurface' $X=V(F)\subset\PP^1_K$ has a semistable model if $F$ is a product of linear factors.
-So a possible solution to Problem \ref{prob:semistable_model} is to take for $L/K$ the splitting field of $F$, and then to compute a semistable model of $X_L$ by the minimization process from \cite[\S 2]{ES}.
-If the degree $d$ is large, this algorithm can be quite inefficient, because the splitting field may be very large, much larger than necessary.
-Using the methods introduced in this article, one obtains a more efficient algorithm which produces an extension $L/K$ which is in some sense minimal.

-For $n=2$, $X\subset\PP^2_K$ is a plane curve and there is a connection to the alternative notion of semistable models of curves in the sense of Deligne and Mumford (\cite{DeligneMumford69}); we shall call such models {\em geometrically semistable}.
+Consider the case $n=2$.
+Then $X\subset\PP^2_K$ is a plane curve and there is a connection to the alternative notion of semistable models of curves in the sense of Deligne and Mumford (\cite{DeligneMumford69}); we shall call such models {\em geometrically semistable}.
 For simplicity, assume that $X$ is smooth.

-In the case $n=2$, $d=3$ the two definitions more or less agree: a hypersurface model $\X\subset\PP^2_{\OO_K}$ is semistable in the sense of Definition \ref{def:stable_model} if and only its special fiber $\X_s\subset\PP^2_k$ is reduced, irreducible and has at most one ordinary double point as singularity.
+For plane cubics ($d=3$) the two definitions of semistability more or less agree: a hypersurface model $\X\subset\PP^2_{\OO_K}$ is semistable in the sense of Definition \ref{def:stable_model} if and only if its special fiber $\X_s\subset\PP^2_k$ is reduced, irreducible and has at most one ordinary double point as singularity.
 It is stable if and only if $\X_s$ is smooth.
 See \cite[\S 4.2]{MumfordGIT}.
 Therefore, a solution to Problem \ref{prob:semistable_model} is given by the well known procedure to compute the (geometric) semistable reduction of elliptic curves.

 For $d\geq 4$, the genus of $X$ is $g=(d-1)(d-2)/2\geq 3$ and the two definitions of semistability start to diverge.
 A hypersurface model of $X$ which is semistable in the sense of Definition \ref{def:stable_model} is in general not geometrically semistable.
 By the Semistable Reduction Theorem of Deligne and Mumford, there exists an extension $L/K$ and a model $\X$ of $X_L$ which is geometrically semistable; but in general, $\X$ is not a hypersurface model, so it doesn't make sense to apply Definition \ref{def:stable_model}.
+The precise relation between GIT-semistable plane model and geometric semistable models of plane curves has been studied a lot, see e.g.\ \cite{hassett1999stable}, \cite{LLLR}, \cite{van2025reduction} and, most recently, \cite{MaxMaster}.